 CSRRR to analyze many facets of Trayvon Martin case at Spring Lecture

-“At Close Range: The Curious Case of Trayvon Martin,” is March 20 at the University of Florida Levin College of Law in the Chesterfield Smith Ceremonial Classroom, HOL 180.
+“At Close Range: The Curious Case of Trayvon Martin,” will take place March 20, at the University of Florida Levin College of Law in the Chesterfield Smith Ceremonial Classroom, HOL 180.
 The panel presentations will be from 9 a.m. – 11:30 a.m. and Blow’s keynote lecture will be from noon – 1:30 p.m.
 The event is free and open to the public and law school parking restrictions will be lifted in the green lots.

 The panels will look at a wide variety of issues raised by the case, from a multitude of academic perspectives.
 Some of the featured panels include “Jim Crow Riding High: The 21st Century Assault on African-American Voting Rights in Florida,” “Half-Baked: Weed, Race and the Demonization of Trayvon Martin,” and “Racial Profiling, Security and Human Rights.”

 “The Trayvon Martin case is a social touchstone precisely because it serves up topics we’re uncomfortable talking about in public, including race, crime, policing, interracial crime, use of deadly force, black crime victims, Southern race relations, media representations of race, and gun control,” said Katheryn Russell-Brown, director of the CSRRR and Chesterfield Smith Professor of Law.
 “The case offers an important opportunity for us to learn about, discuss and debate these myriad and overlapping issues.
 Our Spring Lecture event will contribute to the national discussion of the case and emphasize policy recommendations.”